 Covid 19 situation in Saxony

 Our visit to the wine region went very smoothly and we felt safe during our visit.
 Rate of infections in Saxony was one of the lowest in the summer.
 There was plenty of social distancing in the wineries and everyone wore a mask in public and on public transport.
 Things have changed a bit since our visit.
-To help restrict the rise in Covid-19, Saxony and the rest of Germany are currently under a light lockdown where restaurants and bars are closed at the moment, operating on a takeaway basis in many places.
-You will be required to wear a mask in public transport, shops and restuarants.
+To help restrict the rise in Covid-19, Saxony and the rest of Germany are currently under a total lockdown where restaurants and bars are closed at the moment, operating on a takeaway basis in many places.
+You will be required to wear a mask in public transport, shops and restaurants.
 You will also have to wear your mask in busy public areas.
 For the latest updates, please visit the Saxony Tourism website.

 Planning your trip

 We stayed in a mix of hotels within the wineries ( was perfect!) and aparthotels-all very decently priced.
 Will share more practical information in our next post which will be a ‘how to’ guide for exploring the Saxony Wine Route.
 So stay tuned for that post.
 Plus, in the meantime, if you are thinking of planning a trip to Saxony in the near future, checkout their new microsite – Saxony Travel Dreams, where you’ll find lots of inspiration & practical tips.